Self-hosted, in your infrastructure

 Platform floor: Kubernetes 1.27+, PostgreSQL 17+ (18 recommended for native UUIDv7), Node 24 LTS runtime.

-The install path is the same in both shapes — pull from the public install repository, configure environment, run.
+The install path is the same in both shapes - pull from the public install repository, configure environment, run.
 Compose and Helm share the same container image and the same configuration surface.
+The step-by-step commands, TLS setup, and version matrix live on the install page.

 What you own